MAGICAL USES OF SHELLS

 ear.
 You will hear the voice of the sea.
 Let it speak to you.
 You

-still your mind for psychic messages to be received.
+still your mind for receiving psychic messages.

 protective or lucky amulet.